 - Long-Range Acoustic Device: Sirens might not sound like a big deal, but the current ones being worked on by DARPA are so loud they can cause permanent hearing damage very quickly.
 Pittsburgh police already used this against protestors in 2009.
 More advanced sonic weapons can be deadly, including the Thunder Generator developed by the Israelis

 - Voice of God: This one sounds impossible, but it’s not.
 The Voice of God is pretty much exactly what it sounds like.
 It’s a weapon beaming words directly into your head so that you think God is talking to you.
 This leverages the same technology in LRADs, but for different effect.

 These are just a few of the weapons that we know about.
-There is almost certainly far more frightening classified weapons coming down the pike over the next decade.
+It's likely that there are far more frightening classified weapons coming down the pike over the next decade.

 The tendency is strongly in the direction of increasingly militarized police.
 This renders the notion of “weapons of war on our streets” as a gun grabber argument exceptionally weak.
-The most heavily armed gang on the street isn’t your local street gang – it’s law enforcement.
 They have weapons far in excess to that of the average citizen or even the average criminal.
 This means resisting them can easily be deadly, even when you’re within your legal rights.

 Ammo.com's Resistance Library: Civil Liberties